canonical/matter-docs/docs/tutorials/Creating an OS Image with OpenThread Border Router.rst

 Requirements:

 - An amd64 Ubuntu development environment
-- A amd64 machine as target for installing the new OS
+- An amd64 machine as target for installing the new OS
 - A Thread Radio Co-processor (RCP), connected to the target machine.

 Used in this tutorial: